Scientific Name

 Scientific Classification

-Family:Â Boraginaceae
+Family: Boraginaceae

 Subfamily: Boraginoideae

-Genus:Â Borago
+Genus: Borago

 Flower

-Color:Â White
+Color: White

-Bloom Time:Â Early spring right through to autumn
+Bloom Time: Early spring right through to fall

 Description

-Borago officinalis' Alba' is identical in growth habit to its blue counterpart Borago officinalis, growing to a bush up to 3 foot (90 cm) tall, that is slightly narrower.
+Borago officinalis 'Alba' is identical in growth habit to its blue counterpart Borago officinalis, growing to a bush up to 3 feet (90 cm) tall that is slightly narrower.
 Stalks tend to be a bit sturdier, and the plant usually blooms slightly later in the season than its blue cousin.
-Both share the same large, fuzzy oval-shaped leaves.
+Both share the same large, fuzzy, oval-shaped leaves.
 The leaves are wrinkly and grey-green colored.
-The flowers are pure white, perfectly star-shaped, grow around the stem and appear from early spring right through to autumn.
-Each flower is centered by five black stamens, which heighten the drama.

 How to Grow and Care

-If you choose to start seedlings, transplant before they become pot-bound.
+If you choose to start seedlings, transplant them before they become pot-bound.
 Plan to start seedlings about 3-4 weeks before the last expected frost and don't transplant outdoors until the soil has warmed once seedlings are about 2 to 3 inches (5 to 7.5 cm) tall, thin to approximately 12 inches (40 cm) apart.

 Plants in poor soil will benefit from periodic feeding with any fertilizer labeled for use on edible plants.
 Something with a high phosphorous number (the middle number on a fertilizer package) will help keep them in flower.
 Plants can be pinched or pruned to encourage branching and to keep them shorter.
-See more at How to Grow and Care for Borage.

 Origin